skrusche63/shopify-insight/README.md

 ### Features

+#### Geospatial Analysis

+Geospatial analysis looks into the IP addresses provided with every purchase order and transforms this value into geospatial data, covering the country, region, city and also the WGS84 coordinates associated with the purchase order.

+The geospatial data are determined in combination with the timestamp of the respective purchase and thus provide a mechanism to compute the dynamic geospatial profile for every single customer.

+This profile can be used to determine the most frequent geo location, or, the distance moved between two subsequent transactions.
+In combination with the purchase time one can build movement profiles, determine whether purchases have been made within or outside working hours and more.

+#### Loyalty Analysis

+Every retailer knows that their customer base covers those that stick around while others tend to quit shopping at their store.
+In order to target loyal customers or start win-back campaigns for those that fade away, it is important to measure the customers' loyalty.

+A strong indicator for customer loyalty is the respective (re)purchasing behavior.

+Shopifyinsight provides a personalized modeling approach and analyzes the customers' repeat shopping behavior, makes sense of their purchase habits, and, identifies when a customer deviates or not from his or her normal behavior.

+Loyalty analysis results are joined with the prior RFM segmentation results, and e.g. show whether high value customers deviate from their normal behavior, and tend to fade off.

+#### Persona Analysis

+Shopify builds personas from the purchase time behavior, and also from the products, customers buy over their lifetime.
+Personas specify customers with similar purchase behavior.

+Personas based on the purchase time behavior divides the customer base into groups of customers that prefer similar days of the week and hours of the day when purchasing.
+Product based personas segments the customer base into groups of customers that buy similar items.

+Personas are also built from the *time to repeat purchase* and helps to segment customers due to their repeat purchase patterns.

+#### Product Recommendations

+Shopifyinsight analyzes the purchase behavior of every single customer and computes product preference profiles describing the affinity a certain customer has with a specific product.

+Shopifyinsight uses these individual preference profiles and trains a predictive model.
+This model is capable to predict the customer product preferences, even to those products that have not been purchased yet.

+Shopifyinsight leverages this predictive model to compute product recommendations for every single customer based on the products with the highest preferences.

+#### Product Analysis

+Product (affinity) analysis determines those products that are frequently bought together to detect latent product relations.
+This helps to improve product placement, to plan cross-selling or promotions.

+Product analysis also leverages a quantile-based algorithm to segment products with respect to their customer purchase frequency.
+This part of product analysis discovers products that are top sellers, and also determines those that are flops, distinguished by high-value and less-value customer segments.

+#### Purchase Forecast

+Shopifyinsight analyzes the customers' purchase behavior and describes it as a time ordered sequence of purchase states.
+From these states, an advanced stochastic purchase model is built, to specify which purchase states are most likely followed by which other states.

+Based on this purchase model, the most probable states are predicted, that follow the last purchase state of every single customer, a number of steps ahead.
+From this result, the next most probable purchase times, associated with the most likely amount of money spent, are derived.

+#### Purchase Metrics

+A purchase metrics provides a first look (or overview) into the purchase data of a certain time window.
+The metrics comprises statistical information of the monetary, time and product purchase dimension.

+The purchase metrics is a very fast mechanism to extract actionable data, and, loaded into an Elasticsearch cluster, contributes to a time series of statistical data, each data point stemming from an individual metrics.

 #### RFM Analysis

 The concept of RFM has proven very effective when applied to marketing databases and describes a method